oksurya/oksurya.g/content/blog/2023-04-20-sameeha-mariam.md

 ---
 title: "Sameeha Mariam: The Viral Dance Sensation of Kadhal Kappal"
-description: "Sameeha Mariam's energetic dance video to "Kadhal Kappal" by Santhosh Narayanan has gone viral, capturing the attention of many people on social media platforms.
-Her talent has even caught the eye of popular Indian actor SJ Suriyah, who expressed his admiration for her skills.
-Discover how Sameeha's passion for dancing has made her an inspiration for many and highlighted the importance of supporting young talent."
+description: Discover how Sameeha's passion for dancing has made her an inspiration for many and highlighted the importance of supporting young talent.
 date: 2023-04-20T00:19:04.740Z
 preview: ""
 draft: false